Wiferpagri/High-Performance-Employee-Resign-Prediction/README.md

 # High Performance Employee Resign Prediction

-High performance employee resign prediction using graphs, supervised and unsupervised learning
+High performance employee resign prediction using graphs, supervised and unsupervised learning.
+This data was taken from Indra Hackday 2024 - People Analytics.
+The winner from this competiton had 0.5614 F1 score on test data.
+Applying various techniques such as graph embeddings and Feature Engineering we were able to get 0.5889 F1 score using a Neural Network.

 ## Installation guide